ROCm/rocprofiler/README.md

     Path for the running application
   - ATT plugin optional parameters
     - --att_kernel "filename": Kernel filename(s) (glob) to use.
 A CSV file (or UI folder) will be generated for each kernel.txt file.
 Default: all in current folder.
-    - --mode [csv, network, file, off (default)]
+    - --mode [csv, file, off (default)]
       - off
           Runs trace collection but not analysis, so it can be analyzed at a later time.
 Run rocprofv2 ATT with the same parameters (+ --mode csv), removing the application binary, to analyze previously generated traces.
       - csv
           Dumps the analyzed assembly into a CSV format, with the hitcount and total cycles cost.
 Recommended mode for most users.
-      - network (deprecated)
-          Opens the server with the browser UI. att needs 2 ports available (e.g. 8000, 18000).
-There is an option (default: --ports "8000,18000") to change these.
-          In case rocprofv2 is running on a different machine, use port forwarding `ssh -L 8000:localhost:8000 <user@IP>` so the browser can be used locally.
-For docker, use --network=host --ipc=host -p8000:8000 -p18000:18000
       - file (deprecated)
           Dumps the analyzed json files to disk for vieweing at a later time.
-Run python3 httpserver.py from within the generated ui/ folder to view the trace, similarly to network mode.
+Run python3 httpserver.py from within the generated name_ui/ folder to view the trace.
 The folder can be copied to another machine, and will run without rocm.
+      - file,csv
+          Both options can be used at the same time, generating a UI folder and a .csv.
+      - network [removed]
+          Network mode was removed, since it's functionality is included in file mode with the httpserver.py script generated inside the UI folder.
   - input.txt
       Required.
 Used to select specific compute units and other trace parameters.
       For first time users, using the following input file: